This is so long! This is supposed to be an account of the company history, not a novel!

-A structure for the Cirque Plume (continued…)
+A structure for Cirque Plume (continued…)

-In February, the President of the Doubs Department offered us the opportunity of one of the buildings at the Salines Royales d’Arc et Senans as our base.
+In February, the President of the Doubs Department offered us the opportunity to use one of the buildings at the Saline Royale (Royal Saltworks) at Arc et Senans as our base.

 There were now two sites in the running.

-As far as Besançon was concerned, we were worried about problems with the site being listed.
+As far as Besançon was concerned, we were worried about problems with the site listing.
 But the Municipality’s Technical Director reassured us that there were no obstacles in that respect.
 On the strength of these guarantees, we decided to work with the city of Besançon and decided to abandon the Departmental Council’s project at Arc et Senans.

-A big mistake…
+A big mistake.